 Not many teams in the so-called "Power 5" schedule two "Power 5" teams in their non-conference slates.
-Notre Dame technically leads the way with four, not including the agreement to play five ACC teams annually, which then puts it at nine total (but you would have to count all the conference games for the others listed below).
-Stanford has three scheduled and just 12 will line up against two, including Colorado.
+Notre Dame technically leads the way with four, not including the agreement to play five ACC teams annually, which then puts it at nine total (but you'd have to count all the conference games for the others listed below).
+Stanford has three scheduled, and just 11 with two, including Colorado.
 (For season total, add nine Power 5 opponents to the count below to any Pac-12, Big Ten or Big 12 team, and eight to any ACC or SEC team.)
-A look at who is double dipping (or more) in 2021:
+A look at who is double-dipping (or more) in 2021: